yoshuawuyts/knowledge/unix/fs.md

 /src           Source code
 /var           Variable files
 /var/cache     Application cache data
 /var/lib       State information.
-Used by db's and the like.
+Used by DBs and the like.
 /var/lock      Lock files.
 Which resources are used.
 /var/log       Log files
 /var/mail      Mailboxes